oyvihorn/mastermind/README.md

 # mastermind
 Mastermind game
-Game to guess 4 m\numebrs, reply if a number match or number match butin wrong place.
+Game to guess 4 numbers, reply if a number match or number match but in wrong place.